-Gmail has some awesome email productivity features, so if you’re a person who gets hundreds of emails a day then you will want to make sure to check out this new awesome Google labs feature you can use to increase your email productivity.
+Gmail has some awesome email productivity features, so if you’re a person who gets hundreds of emails a day then you will want to check out this new awesome Google labs feature you can use to increase your email productivity.

 Also we’ll cover several features within Gmail that you can use to increase your productivity.